Philip Patrick Philip Patrick

 Could the Japanese economy crash out?

-Japanese Prime Minister Sanae Takaichi (photo: Getty)
+Japanese Prime Minister Sanae Takaichi (Getty)

 Is the Japanese economy about to crash?
-This once unthinkable prospect is now very much thinkable as concerns grow, and the cost of borrowing rises, in response to the bold but, to many, bewildering economic plans of prime minister Sanae Takaichi.
+This once unthinkable prospect is now very much thinkable as concerns grow, and the cost of borrowing rises, in response to the bold but, to many, bewildering economic plans of Prime Minister Sanae Takaichi.
 It is a question of huge import, for if the Japanese economy collapses the consequences around the globe could be grave.

-The inevitable, slightly lazy comparison is with Liz Truss.
-But whereas with Truss there is at least some doubt about what exactly happened in her brief but turbulent tenure, withTakaichi things seems more clear cut
+Whereas with Truss there is at least some doubt about what exactly happened in her brief but turbulent tenure, with Takaichi things seems more clear-cut

 Takaichi won the election to be her party’s leader, and thus prime minister, almost by default.
 Her main rival, Shinjiro Koizumi, son of former PM Junichiro, might have bested her had his campaign not shot itself in the foot over a silly scandal (his team posed as voters and posted fake comments about him).
 Takaichi seemed professional in comparison, and having been a lawmaker for 33 years, there was a feeling it was her turn (it was her third attempt).
-As far as I can discern, the fact that she is a woman had nothing to with it.
+As far as I can discern, the fact that she is a woman had nothing to do with it.

-Her sex may have something do with her soaring approval ratings, though.
+Her sex may have something to do with her soaring approval ratings, though.
 Takaichi has registered polling numbers that beggar belief in a country which tends to obsess lovingly over every aspect of its own culture – except its politics, which provokes deep cynicism.
 Politicians, typically bland, machine bureaucrats with little in the way of personality or fresh ideas and invariably tainted by corruption or nepotism or both, are put up with rather than especially admired.

 Takaichi was different.
-From the start of her tenure she exuded positivity, even a touch of glamour, dressing sharply (her look is widely imitated) flashing her smile everywhere she went, and talking up Japan in a way not seen since the fun days of Junichiro Koizumi two decades ago.
+From the start of her tenure she exuded positivity, even a touch of glamor, dressing sharply (her look is widely imitated) flashing her smile everywhere she went, and talking up Japan in a way not seen since the fun days of Junichiro Koizumi two decades ago.
 She is not from a political dynasty, which makes her unusual.
 My students like her and I’ve never known a politician even register with them before.

 These are massive problems and a more realistic first step for a serious administration would be to identify the most serious and come up with a long-term plan to at least arrest the decline.
 But flushed with the approval of President Trump and new friends like Giorgia Meloni and those stellar polling ratings, Takaichi seems to be going for broke with voters.
-Along with a food tax pause (which will cost 5 trillion Yen) she has pledged money for hi-tech industries and shipbuilding.
+Along with a food tax pause (which will cost 5 trillion yen) she has pledged money for hi-tech industries and shipbuilding.
 Some of that may generate a return eventually but given the systemic problems in Japanese company culture few here are optimistic.

 If Takaichi goes through with her plans last week’s bond market volatility may go down as a warning missed.
 At worst, there could be a collapse in confidence in the Japanese economy which could trigger a global sell off by investors of stocks, bonds and the Yen sending shockwaves through the world economy.
 The consequences are hard to predict but would undoubtedly be serious and felt far and wide.